Homelessness increased dramatically since 2020.

 Making shelter stays shorter.

-In 2023, 14 percent of shelter beds were filled with people who had been there longer than six months.
+In 2023, 14 percent of adult shelter beds were filled with people who had been there longer than six months.
 With the additional units available from 500 in 500, our goal is to meaningfully reduce that number — perhaps to zero.

 Moving more people to stability.